When is Fire Warden Training required?

 Legal requirements for Fire Warden Training

-Under the Safety, Health and Welfare at Work Act 2005 and the Fire Services Acts 1981 and 2003, employers must provide training to workers who perform work-at-height tasks that pose a risk of injury.
+Under the Safety, Health and Welfare at Work Act 2005 and the Fire Services Acts 1981 and 2003, employers must take fire safety measures, including appointing and training enough fire wardens to protect everyone on the premises.

-The regulations do not specify exact circumstances - instead they require employers to assess risks and provide appropriate training based on those assessments.
-However, general guidance indicates training is required when:
+The regulations do not set a fixed number - instead they require employers to carry out a fire risk assessment and provide appropriate training based on it.
+As a general guide, trained fire wardens are needed when:

 Who needs Fire Warden Training?